systemetric/sheep/docs/README.md

 You can also access these docs from your robot.
 Go to <http://robot.local/docs> when you're connected to your robot.
 :::

-It might also be a good idea to sign up for the [forum](/forum/).
-This is a great place to ask questions on anything related to the competition, the kit, or robot programming.
+If you have any questions related to the competition, the brainboxes, or any ideas or struggles you have, feel free to [drop us an email](mailto:robotics@hrsfc.ac.uk) - we are happy to help!

 <!--END_PI_REMOVE-->